 If you can answer someone’s question or query, whatever someone is searching for is usually a problem, in 200 words or 100 words, that’s great, but most people can’t.

 These pages that offer little to no value, don’t do well.
-So what I want you to do is go to all the pages that offer little to no value, look at them.
+So I want you to go to all the pages that offer little to no value and look at them.
 If you think they offer value, that’s fine.
 But if you don’t, either update them and make them more in-depth, or 301 redirect them to other better pages that are more in-depth and offer a much better user experience.

 Make sure you assess every single page through Google Analytics.
 Look at how much traffic it’s getting before the change and after the change.
 Look at the bounce rate, look at the time on the page.
 These will all give you a conclusion if that page is good or bad or needs updating.

 The third thing that’s results in a lack of google ranking is excessive or irrelevant ads.
 Look, when you put a lot of ads on your website, all it’s doing is increasing the load time.
 The more ads you put on your website, the more external resources that need to be loaded which will have a direct impact on your load time and your SEO.